 Ugh, the laundry room.
 It causes great sighs often in my home.
 Laundry is just one of those chores that is never fun.
 But if you can decorate a space and make it a fun one to be in, chores aren’t really that bad after all right?
-Here are a few easy ways to spruce up a small laundry area.
+Here are a few small laundry area ideas.
 Maybe now separating your whites from the colors won’t seem so monotonous.

 Small Laundry Area Ideas